snathaxor/web3_dapp/README.md

-# web3_dapp
+# web3_dapp blockchain wallet

-A new Flutter project.
+this is assesment for nordek.io

 ## Getting Started